Carl Starfelt

-Carl Anders Theodor Starfelt (born 1 June 1995) is a Swedish professional footballer who plays as a centre-back for Scottish Premiership club Celtic and the Sweden national football team.
+Carl Anders Theodor Starfelt (born 1 June 1995) is a Swedish professional footballer who plays as a centre-back for La Liga club Celta de Vigo and the Sweden national team.

 Club career

 IF Brommapojkarna

 Starfelt started off his career at Brommapojkarna and made his debut in Allsvenskan against Kalmar FF on 30 March 2014.

 IFK Göteborg

 He joined IFK Göteborg ahead of the 2018 Allsvenskan season.

 Rubin Kazan

 On 13 July 2019, he signed a four-year contract with Russian Premier League club FC Rubin Kazan.

 Celtic

 On 21 July 2021, Starfelt agreed on a four-year contract with Scottish Premiership side Celtic.
 He would be involved in a center-back partnership with fellow summer signing Cameron Carter-Vickers which helped Celtic win the 2021–22 Scottish Premiership title, as they finished with the best defensive record in the league that season.

 On 2 December 2021, Starfelt was given his first ever man of the match award for his performance in a 1–0 home win against Heart of Midlothian in the Scottish Premiership.

 On 19 December 2021, Starfelt started for Celtic against Hibernian in the 2021–22 Scottish League Cup final.
 Celtic won 2–1, thanks to a brace from Kyogo Furuhashi and Starfelt collected his first career honour.

 On 18 April 2022, Starfelt scored an own goal against Rangers in extra time to give the latter a 2–1 win over Celtic, subsequently allowing Rangers to go on and win the Scottish Cup Final against Hearts.

 On 14 August 2022, Starfelt scored his first goal for Celtic in a 5–0 win at Kilmarnock in the Scottish Premiership.
 His second goal for the club followed in a 9–0 win at Dundee United on 28 August 2022.

 On 2 November 2022, Starfelt made his UEFA Champions League debut against Real Madrid in a 5–1 defeat for Celtic at the Santiago Bernabéu.